 The SPEAKER pro tempore.
 As previously announced, that unanimous consent request cannot be entertained.
-The Chair recognizes the gentleman from Florida.

 Mr. HASTINGS.
-Mr. Speaker, I yield 10 seconds to the distinguished gentlewoman from Texas (Ms. JACKSON LEE).
+Mr. Speaker, I yield 10 seconds to the distinguished gentlewoman from Texas (Ms. Jackson Lee).

 Ms. JACKSON LEE.
 Mr. Speaker, because our Nation has always welcomed refugees and the poor and those who are in need, I don't know why we don't bring up H.R.
 724, which would rescind President Trump's refugee ban on students like the Iranian-born anthropology student who left the U.S. to carry out research and is now likely to be unable to return to defend his thesis.
 If you do not believe in the ban, bring it up so we can vote against this ban.